Stefan-Radu/project-archive/README.md

 ## My silly projects

 Some of them are made by following online tutorials and tweaking the results.
-Other are just trial and error.
+Others are just trial and error.
 In both cases I've learned a lot.

 * Terminal TicTacToe: X si O